Plotting in R with ggplot2

 Aesthetics in geom

 The aesthetic mappings may be set directly in the geom_points() function as previously when specifying red.
-This can allow the same ggplot object to be used by different aesethetic mappings and varying geoms
+This can allow the same ggplot object to be used by different aesthetic mappings and varying geoms.

 Aesthetics in geom